A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 With an expense ratio of 0.51%, GDX is attractive for those seeking capital appreciation.

-Gold mining companies represented in GDX often benefit during periods of rising gold prices, amplifying gains due to their operational leverage.
+Gold mining companies in GDX often benefit during rising gold prices, amplifying gains due to their operational leverage.

 This makes GDX a viable option during inflationary periods.